 Y. Charles Li's first fifteen years of research built a complete, systematic and rigorous mathematical theory of chaos in partial differential equations (with various collaborators).
 Then his research focus turned to turbulence and Navier-Stokes equations where his two main achievements are: 1.
 Resolution of Sommerfeld (turbulence) paradox (with Z. Lin), 2.
-A theory of rough dependence on initial data for fully developed turbulence.
-Currently, he is focusing on numerical and analytical verifications of the rough dependence theory in collaboration with Y. Lan.
+A theory of rough dependence on initial data for fully developed turbulence, characterized by superfast (faster than exponential) amplification of perturbation.
+This theory implies short term unpredictability in fully developed turbulence.
+Our theory concludes that fully developed turbulence is initiated, developed and maintained by such superfast amplification of ever existing perturbations.
+This has recently been verified numerically in collaboration with R. Ho, A. Berera and Z. Feng.
+His future focus includes applications of this theory.
 The impact of his results on applications of PDE chaos to Navier-stokes equations, Landau-Lifschitz-Gilbert equation, and long Josephson junction equation (with Y. Lan, Z. Feng, S. Zhang et al.) is progressing.
-The impact of his results on Lax pairs of Euler equations (with A. Yurov) is yet to be known.

 For his work on chaos in partial differential equations, Y. Charles Li was awarded the Guggenheim Fellowship (1999) and the AMS Centennial Fellowship (1998).
 His Merit Prize awarded by Princeton University (1989) also supported that research.